Doctor Patient Communication with One-on-One Analysis

 In most one-on-one analysis situations, the mutual participation would most likely be the most effective.

 Competent doctors must be able to communicate effectively with their patients.
 If they do not, patients can feel their emotional and informational needs are not being met.
-By following good communication practices with all their patients, patients can feel more comfortable and experience better recoveries.
+By doctors following good communication practices, patients can feel more comfortable and experience better recoveries.

 There is a general agreement among healthcare professionals on what the best practices are for communications in a therapeutic setting:5